-Overall, LGP supportive of the objectives of the AAP which seeks to deliver a strong city centre economy.
-This will assist in encouraging the delivery of suitable tenants at Sunwin House.
-However, LGP is keen to encourage additional information which will promote greater integration between the designated neighbourhoods.
-The six neighbourhoods are considered individually within the draft AAP report, but do not suggest at any point that the various proposed uses can overlap and integrate neighbourhoods.
-As explained above, Sunwin House is located within the Valley and abuts the Market Neighbourhood and the Bowl Neighbourhood and is close to the Learning Quarter Neighbourhood.
+Bowl Neighbourhood and is close to the Learning Quarter Neighbourhood.
 It is recommended by LGP that a section is included within the draft AAP Report which clarifies that the recommended main uses for each neighbourhood are not restricted solely to those neighbourhoods.
 Sunwin House is located in a prominent gateway location which can provide the opportunity to link and integrate the identified neighbourhoods.
 If a single user retailer cannot be identified at Sunwin House, then a variety of active ground floor uses with alternative uses above ranging from a hotel, to offices to residential and other uses could benefit from close proximity to the Learning Quarter, to office and leisure development within The Bowl and to retail uses within the Market.
 Therefore flexibility should be emphasised and made explicit by the Council.
 This approach further reinforces the objectives of the NPPF which should be reflected in the AAP.
 Andy Welsh V/1.10 - Former Alexandria Hotel Bradford College Project V/1.10 would see 100 residential units developed on the site of the 'Former Alexandria Hotel, Randall Well Street' (nb should this not be Alexandra?).
 This causes the College grave concern.
 For many years the College has aspired to develop this site as part of a strategy it believes the Council shares ie to connect the campuses with the city centre.
 In fact the site was identified as a school for the future in the Alsop masterplan.
 The College still retains a desire to develop this site.
 Even if the College were not to develop this site it would be essential that any development fulfilled the desire expressed elsewhere in the Area Action Plan to improve movement between the Learning Quarter and city centre and also to allow for an expansion of the education facilities contained in the Learning Quarter.
+Allocation.
+The site is the Forr Alexandra Hotel, not the Alexandria.
+As the site has now been developed, allocation has been removed in Publication Draft.

-LEAR LEARNING QUARTER PROPOSALS
+LEARNING QUARTER PROPOSALS

-Rep Name / Summary of Representation
+Rep ID Name / Organisation Summary of Representation

-ID Organisation

 No Comments Received

-SOUT SOUTHERN GATEWAY PROPOSALS
+SOUTHERN SOUTHERN GATEWAY BRODOSALS

-Rep Name / Summary of Representation

-ID Organisation

-Ian Smith English Heritage Although there are no designated heritage assets in this area, there are, nonetheless, several attractive historic buildings.
-Consideration should be given to the possibility of retaining and reusing some of these structures where their retention could assist in giving this area a sense of identity.
+Southern Gateway Proposals Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Ian Smith Although there are no designated heritage assets in this area, there are, nonetheless, The Council acknowledges the See revised Neighbourhood Spatial English Heritage several attractive historic buildings.
+Consideration should be given to the possibility of retaining and reusing some of these structures where their retention could assist in giving Frameworks. this area a sense of identity. buildings within the Southern Gateway, and will explore the possibility of these being retain and reused in the Publication Draft site allocation.